Aliases for FCER1G Gene

 GeneCards Summary for FCER1G Gene

 FCER1G (Fc Fragment Of IgE Receptor Ig) is a Protein Coding gene.
 Diseases associated with FCER1G include penicillin allergy.
-Among its related pathways are Platelet activation, signaling and aggregation and Immune System.
+Among its related pathways are Allograft rejection and Immune response Fc epsilon RI pathway.
 GO annotations related to this gene include transmembrane signaling receptor activity and IgE binding.

 UniProtKB/Swiss-Prot for FCER1G Gene